iking00/classic-arcade-game/README.md

 - Enemies cross the screen at varying speeds.
 - The player can be moved in any direction but will not be allowed to move off screen.
 - As the player moves across the board:
-   If the player collides with an enemy the counter for collisions will be incremented and player will be moved back to starting position and any hidden stars will be shown.
+   If the player collides with an enemy the counter for collisions will be incremented and player will be moved back to starting position.
    If the player collides with a star the counter for stars will be incremented and the star will be hidden.
-   If the player reaches the top the counter for wins will be incremented, the player will be moved back to starting position and any hidden stars will be shown.
+   If the player reaches the top the counter for wins will be incremented, the player will be moved back to starting position and any hidden stars will be randomly shown again.

 ### Game Stats
 - The game employs counters to track wins, collisions and stars collected.